EmmaKibore/triangle/README.md

 #### By **{Emma Kibore}**
 ## Description
 {This is a programme that indicates whether a triangle is equilateral,Isosceles or Scalene.}
-## Setup/Installation Requirements
-* This is a great place
-* to list setup instructions
-* in a simple
-* easy-to-understand
-* format

-## Known Bugs
-{Are there issues that have not yet been resolved that you want to let users know you know?
-Outline any issues that would impact use of your application.
-Share any workarounds that are in place. }
 ## Technologies used
  html
  css